-The top of bank for the new plan is from the present natural boundary (high water mark) due to the 3:1 slope.
-The present natural boundary is defined as "...the visible high water mark of any lake, river, stream or other body of water where the presence and action of the water are so common and usual, and so long continued in all ordinary years, as to mark on the soil of the bed of the body of water a character distinct from that of its banks, in vegetation, as well as in the nature of the soil itself."
+In addition, zoning bylaw 4500 applies a 'leave strip'.
+Due to the current condition of the river shoreline area, the plan is to improve it by removal of debris, recontouring, replanting and then protecting in perpetuity.
+The leave strip will be a combination of trees, shrubs and forbs that are native species suitable for riparian habitat.
+The top of bank for the new plan is from the present natural boundary (high water mark) due to a re-contour to a flatter than 3:1 slope.
+The present natural boundary is defined as "...the visible high water mark of any lake, river, stream or other body of water where the presence and action of the water are so common and usual, and so long continued in all ordinary years, as to mark on the soil of the bed of the body of water a character distinct from that of its banks, in vegetation, as well as in the nature of the soil itself."5

-The City of Nanaimo Watercourse Protection states that lakes, wetlands and marine foreshore areas all have 15 m setbacks; and a 30 m setback from the present natural boundary for the Millstone River estuarian area.
-The City's Official Community Plan (OCP) modifies this rule by designating all watercourses, lakes, ponds and their setbacks as Watercourse Development Permit Areas (DPAs).
+The City of Nanaimo Watercourse Protection states that lakes, wetlands and marine foreshore areas all have 15 m setbacks; and a 30 m setback from the top of bank for the Millstone River estuarian area.
+The City's Official Community Plan (OCP) modifies this rule by designating all watercourses, lakes, ponds and their setbacks as Watercourse Development Permit Areas (DPAs) providing suitable restoration and mitigation measures.
 This allows structures to be built within a setback area, provided a Development Permit (DP) is obtained.
-The Permit allows for the management of activities that can take place in a watercourse setback and the compensation needed within the setback area to maintain a 'no net loss' of habitat.
-Within this setback area, non-permanent structures such as trails may be constructed following approval and permitting by the City of Nanaimo.
+The Permit allows for the management of activities that can take place in a watercourse setback and the compensation needed within the setback area to maintain a 'no net loss' of habitat.6 Within this setback area, non-permanent structures such as trails may be constructed following approval and permitting by the City of Nanaimo.